DeepSRT/roadmap/README.md

 - No support for non-YouTube platforms yet (e.g., Vimeo, Twitch).
 - Arc browser is not supported due to [its own side panel implementation](https://www.perplexity.ai/search/does-arc-support-chome-side-pa-5dCxcoBAS2OgIvpGONiWKQ)
 - Real-time subtitle generation may lag on low-end devices.
+- Only supports videos with closed captions (CC) subtitles.

 ## Resources